Melissa & Regent Of London Powder Compacts History & Heritage

-This is our favourite Regent of London vanity set!
+Our favourite Regent of London vanity set is shown below.

 Such a wonderful find!
 A rare unused 1950s Regent Of London crimson enamel powder compact and lipstick holder in the original splendid clamshell case which even has the original outer cardboard box in a lovely grey / green colour and what looks like the item code on it.
 A super set in delightful unused condition.
 The enamel is absolutely stunning.
 The compact has a gilt diamond cut floral motif with a stylish border.
 The original luxurious puff, sifter and pouch are also present.
 All clasps and hinges work perfectly.
 The mirror gives a good clear reflection.
 The mirror bezel is signed REGENT OF LONDON MADE IN ENGLAND.
 The base has a very beautiful design typical of Regent of London vanities - an engine turned design of many different sizes of diamond shapes.